aio-libs/yarl/docs/api.rst

    :class:`~multidict.MultiDict` instances) or :class:`str`,
    autoencode the argument if needed.

-   It also can take an arbitrary number of keyword arguments.
+   Also it also can take an arbitrary number of keyword arguments.

    Clear *query* if ``None`` is passed.